fadedwind/java_snake_game/README.md

-a simple java snake game;
+a simple java snake game for practice